dave1010/exploring-chatgpt-code-interpreter/README.md

 # Installing other software

 CI comes with lots of stuff out the box but not everything.
-You might need to install other software.
+You might need to run other software.

 Here's a few handy things I've got working.
 Some of these are AppImage files